github/codeql/java/ql/src/change-notes/2024-05-27-path-injection-file-sinks.md

 ---
 category: minorAnalysis
 ---
-* Added more `File`-related sinks to the path injection query.
+* Added more `java.io.File`-related sinks to the path injection query.